Instructions for Loose Tiles:

 Mark Level lines every few feet up the wall to insure that you are installing the rows straight on the way up.

-We recommend clear silicone caulk for most installations.
-If caulking squeezes out between tile, do not wipe off – simply allow to dry and use a utility knife to cut away any visible excess.
+We recommend clear silicone adhesive for most installations.
+If adhesive squeezes out between tile, do not wipe off – simply allow to dry and use a utility knife to cut away any visible excess.
 If the caulking does get rubbed on the tile, or transferred from your fingers, allow to dry and use a rough grit sandpaper to rub away.

 Starting at the bottom of the wall – either at the floor or on top of base trim, lay one row of tile at a time.
 You can apply the adhesive directly to the wall, but we have found that applying it to the back of the tile give you more control over placement.
 Start applying tile at one side, and when you come to the end of the row, mark the last tile that will need to be trimmed.